netg5/airport-management/README.md

 * zuul-gateway - entry point of the all microservices
 * reservation-service - main microservice which allows to reserve flight
 * ticket-service - service where all customer tickets can be seen
+* report-service - service to get all reports for a specific purpose (e.g. route report)
 * flight-service-ui - user interface made using angular

 ## TLS / SSL